lightwordz/INX_Employee_Performance/README.md

 ## Summary

-The project was done with the purpose of finding out factors which affected the Performance of the employees, training a model which accurately predicts the Performance Rating of the employee, analyzing the data to provide recommendations to improve the performance and gain insights from the analysis.
+The project was done with the purpose of finding out factors affecting the performance of the employees, training a model which accurately predicts the performance rating of the employee, analyzing the data to provide recommendations to improve the performance and gain insights from the analysis.
 The following steps were carried out:

 * Import the data provided, find out the predictor & target variables and look for missing values.
 * Analysis of Department wise performance as asked.